-So that was good then, and you couldn't have laid out better timing, the afternoon was getting on, it was starting to get a little dark, which it tended to do real early in the mountains.
+So that was good then, and you couldn't have laid out better timing, the afternoon was getting on, it was a little dark already, which it tended to do real early in the mountains.

 No one around, no houses, no cabins, no vehicles in the distance . . . nothing.